How Many Homeless People are there In UK

-In London, 170,000 people are without a home, and in the country, the figure reached 320K where 295K live in temporary accommodation.
-Analysts at housing charity Shelter found growing rents and lack of social housing led to record growth in the number of people sleeping out on streets and of those who live in overcrowded hostel rooms.
+Introduction: - In London, 170K people are without a home, and in the country, the figure reached 320K where 295K live in temporary accommodation.
+Analysts at housing charity Shelter found that growing rents and lack of social housing led to record growth in the number of people sleeping out on the streets and those living in overcrowded single rooms.

-The rate of such people is growing at the rate of 4% per annum.
-The number continues to grow even in rural England as per Sky News that claimed the rate of rough sleepers increased 33% as the new developments have made conditions unaffordable for the low-income group.
+The rate of such people is growing at 4% per annum.
+The number continues to grow even in rural England as Sky News claimed the rate of rough sleepers increased by 33%.

 Reason behind Homelessness

-From the last few shelter surveys, it became possible to measure the approximate number of homeless people in England.
-More or less 3.2M (3,25,000) people are surviving in the UK without shelters.
+From the last few Shelter surveys, it became possible to measure the approximate number of homeless people in England, and it found more or less 3.2M (3,25,000) people stay in the UK without shelter.

 Number of Homeless People